jauhararifin/magelang/README.md

 }

 // function with `@main()` annotation is the first function executed.
-// However, in several wasm runtime, this wasn't supported.
-Instead, we need to export the main
-// function as `_start` using `@wasm_export("_start")` to mark it as main function.
 @main()
 fn main() {
   let a: i64 = 1260;